stolostron/cluster-backup-operator/README.md

 ### Pod validation
 The following templates check the pod status for the backup component and dependencies:
-- `acm-backup-pod-running` template checks if Backup and restore operator pod is running
+- `acm-backup-pod-running` template checks if Backup and Restore operator pod is running
 - `oadp-pod-running` template checks if OADP operator pod is running
 - `velero-pod-running` template checks if Velero pod is running